SHAJI001/retail-sales-dashboard/README.md

 Retail Sales Performance Dashboard
 Overview

 This project analyzes retail transaction data to evaluate sales performance, profitability, and trends across product categories and geographic regions.
-The resulting Excel-based dashboard provides business stakeholders with clear, interactive insights through automated PivotTables, slicers, and visualizations.
+The interactive Excel-based dashboard provides business stakeholders with clear insights using automated PivotTables, slicers, and KPI-driven visuals.

-Repository Structure
-├── images/                     # Dashboard preview screenshot
-├── CASE_STUDY.md               # Full project case study
-├── RetailSalesDashboard.xlsx   # Final Excel dashboard
-├── RetailSalesData.csv         # Raw dataset
-└── README.md                   # Project documentation

 Dataset

-The dataset contains retail sales records including order dates, regions, product categories, sub-categories, sales amounts, profit, and quantities sold.
+The dataset contains detailed retail sales records, including:

+Order dates

+Regions

+Product categories and sub-categories

+Sales amounts

+Profit

+Quantities sold

-These fields enable analysis of regional performance, product-level profitability, and monthly sales patterns.
+These fields enable analysis of regional performance, product-level profitability, and monthly sales trends.

 Objectives

-This project aims to answer key business questions, including:
+The dashboard was designed to answer key business questions, including:

 Which regions generate the highest sales and profit?